-One of the best abdominal exercises for targeting the deepest core muscles — the transverse abdominis, which sit underneath the internal and external obliques and rectus abdominis, is the dead bug.
-As it’s a stabilization exercise, dead bugs also target the spinal erectors, which help stabilize the spine and support the lower back.
+One of the best abdominal exercises for targeting the deepest core muscles — the transverse abdominis, a belt of deeper core muscles — is the dead bug.
+It's a stabilization exercise, which means dead bugs also target the erector spinae that help stabilize the spine and support the lower back.
 These are the same muscles targeted during a plank, so dead bugs are a great alternative to plank exercises.
 (If you don’t hate planks, here’s how long you need to hold a plank to see results).

-But how do you do a dead bug with the correct form, and what are the benefits of adding this exercise to your routine?
-Read on to find out more.
-(You can also find out what happened when I did 100 dead bugs a day for a week.)
+But learning how to do a dead bug with the correct form will help you get the most out of the exercise.
+Find out what happened when I did 100 dead bugs a day for a week or read on for more.

 How to do a dead bug